Relativistic fluids from relativistic dust

 - Lorentz boost every constituent tensor to the rest frame of the fluid volume.

-- Add their components up.
+- Make their components extensive, then add them up.

 Let’s do this!